OpenLiberty/open-liberty-deep-dive/README.md

 Take a look at the Maven build file for the coffee-shop project: `open-liberty-masterclass/start/coffee-shop/pom.xml`

 The Open Liberty Maven plugin must be version 3.x or above to use dev mode.
-We define the versions of our plugins at the top of our pom:

 ```XML
     <plugin>